 Inexplicably though, I never owned another Honda nor Civic after this brief engagement.

-50 years ago, on 3 December 1967, Denise Ann Darvall of South Africa died in a car crash, and her father donated her heart to 54-yr old Louis Washkansky in the world’s first-ever human heart transplant.
-That brought international fame to Dr Christiaan Barnard, the heart surgeon.
+52 years ago, on 3 December 1967, Denise Ann Darvall of South Africa died in a car crash, and her father donated her heart to 54-yr old Louis Washkansky in the world’s first-ever human heart transplant.

-That epoch medical achievement made headlines in the local newspapers and became a much-discussed topic.
-In our primary school, our principal even held a quiz contest based on this event.
+The feat ecame a much-discussed topic and, in our primary school, our principal even held a quiz contest based on this event.

 Photo shows the 5 major buses in Penang in their respective liveries that I best remember (from the 1970s).
 Each of them covered specific regions of the island, with some overlapping areas.